 Program requirements and majors

-The MDiv Campus program requires a total of 80 credit hours:
+The Master of Divinity Campus program requires a total of 80 credit hours:

 Most credit hours can be earned through classes and learning experiences offered on the AMBS campus.
 Some majors may include an occasional hybrid course that combines on-campus sessions with online work.
 Some credit hours can be earned through courses in other locations.